chrisdreid/splinaltap/README.md

   - Bezier Interpolation
   - PCHIP (Piecewise Cubic Hermite Interpolating Polynomial)
   - Gaussian Process Interpolation (requires NumPy)
-- 🧮 **Variable Support**: Define and use variables in your expressions for complex animations and simulations
+- 🧮 **Variable Support**: Define and use variables in your expressions for complex mathematical transformations
 - 🖥️ **Command Line Interface**: Access all features from the command line

 ## Command Line Interface